MikeKSmith/MSToolkit/docs/pages/simulation_overview.md

 describing trends seen in the pre-existing data either from previous clinical trials or based on meta-analysis of related literature data.

-\

-CTS also requires specification of a trial design including doses given, dosage regimens, number of subjects to be studied, how these subjects are allocated to the different treatment arms and patient population characteristics if these influence the outcome.<span class="Apple-converted-space">  </span>Factors that affect the trial execution such as the presence of interim analyses, and subject level processes describing protocol adherence and missing data are also frequently used.
+CTS also requires specification of a trial design including doses given, dosage regimens, number of subjects to be studied, how these subjects are allocated to the different treatment arms and patient population characteristics if these influence the outcome.
+Factors that affect the trial execution such as the presence of interim analyses, and subject level processes describing protocol adherence and missing data are also frequently used.
 All of these elements can be incorporated into a clinical trial simulation using appropriate mathematical models based on available data.
-Often the mathematical models for the different elements of the data generation process are developed separately.<span class="Apple-converted-space">  </span>The models describing these processes can often be validated only through simulation of existing trial designs (often using existing trial data structures) and comparison of the resulting simulated data with the observed data.
+Often the mathematical models for the different elements of the data generation process are developed separately.
+The models describing these processes can often be validated only through simulation of existing trial designs (often using existing trial data structures ) and comparison of the resulting simulated data with the observed data.
 This model validation process is essential before embarking on simulations for novel trial designs and new scenarios.

-\

 The “classical” approach to clinical trial simulation is to consider the treatment effect fixed and known - it could also conceivably correspond